Palladium Stealth bull Market is getting ready to take off

-Production, on the other hand continues to fall mainly owing to lower production by the two major players in this sector, Russian and South Africa.
+Production, on the other hand, continues to fall mainly owing to lower production by the two major players in this sector, Russian and South Africa.
 Production fell to 7.31 million ounces in 2008, a fall of almost 15%.
 Investment demand for Palladium climbed to 400,000 ounces in 2008, a rise of over 50%.
-ETF’s were the major players purchasing 370,000 ounces and demand via coins and small bars jumped to 30,000 ounces.
+ETF’s were the major players purchasing 370,000 ounces and demand via coins, and small bars jumped to 30,000 ounces.

-As stated below the demand for precious metals (Palladium, Platinum, Gold and Silver) is increasing at a voracious pace and the story below quite clearly illustrates this point.
+As stated below the demand for precious metals (Palladium, Platinum, Gold and Silver) is increasing at a voracious pace, and the story below quite clearly illustrates this point.

 On the derivative exchanges, China’s Gold Futures trading volume hit 1.49 trillion Yuan in 2008.
 This is likely to double in 2009.
 Ditto platinum and palladium.
-Physical Chinese demand for platinum jewelry was at around 0.76 million ounces last year, accounting for 68% of the global total of 1.12 million ounces.
+Physical Chinese demand for platinum jewellery was at around 0.76 million ounces last year, accounting for 68% of the global total of 1.12 million ounces.
 The latest forecast sees that hitting 1.5 million oz in 2009, which even if it is a gross rather than net (of recycling) remains impressive.
-The Chinese jewelry demand for palladium increased from 15.5 tonnes to 20.2 tonnes, making palladium another hot commodity in China.
+The Chinese jewellery demand for palladium increased from 15.5 tonnes to 20.2 tonnes, making palladium another hot commodity in China.
 Full Story

 The real bull market, however, will only begin when palladium trades past 1100.
 Taking an even long-term view; a close above 1100 on a monthly basis and the ability to trade past this level for 15 consecutive days in a row, should lead to a test of the 1500-1700 ranges.